 What Is Risk Monitoring?

-Risk monitoring refers to an organization’s framework for staying aware of its current risk exposure, including the implemented risk management system and any other activities that inform the organization’s risk decisions.
-It is a key component of determining individual risk appetites – in other words, the decision of how much risk can be tolerated – and often leads to the creation of key risk indicators (KRIs).
+With risk monitoring, businesses map out and track their current risk exposure, including the implemented risk management system and any other activities that inform decisions.
+It is a key component of determining individual risk appetites — in other words, the decision of how much risk can be tolerated — and often leads to the creation of Key Risk Indicators (KRIs).

-The risk monitoring process can be overseen by a dedicated risk team but it’s also common for compliance teams, anti-fraud teams, or trust and safety teams to take that responsibility.
+While a dedicated risk team often oversees the monitoring process, it’s also common for compliance teams, anti-fraud teams or trust and safety teams to take on this responsibility, depending on the organization’s structure and specific needs.

 How Important Is Risk Monitoring?

-- promotes accountability by recording and defining clear steps to mitigation
+- Promotes accountability by defining clear steps for risk mitigation and tracking their execution.

 How Does Risk Monitoring Fit Within the Risk Management Process?

-Risk management is a complete framework, and the monitoring part usually takes place once a strategy has been put in place.
-Once an organization has created an action plan to tackle risk, the team can then monitor its impact.
+Risk management is a complete framework, and the monitoring part usually takes place once a strategy Risk management is a comprehensive framework, and the monitoring phase typically begins after a strategy has been established.
+Once an organization implements an action plan to address risks, the team can then monitor its effectiveness and impact.

-In general, the risk management process follows a handful of steps:
+Generally, the risk management process follows these 4 key steps:

-This is why the deployment of key risk indicators becomes tremendously valuable.
-These concrete numbers help you measure and monitor the success (or failure) of your risk strategy.
+This is where key risk indicators become invaluable.
+These concrete numbers help measure and monitor the success (or failure) of a risk strategy.

 What Are the Different Types of Risk Monitoring?

-- Voluntary risk monitoring: When the risk monitoring process isn’t legally required but is a key part of your risk management strategy.
+- Voluntary risk monitoring: When the risk monitoring process isn’t legally required but is a key part of the risk management strategy.

 Assessing the Level of Risk Monitoring Required